iarmourgarb/neuroplan/README.md

 ## 0. Introduction
-This repository contains the source code for our SIGCOMM'21 paper "Network Planning with Deep Reinforcement Learning".
+This repository contains the source code for the SIGCOMM'21 paper "Network Planning with Deep Reinforcement Learning".
 ### Notes
 The network topologies and the trained models used in the paper are not open-sourced.
 One can create synthetic topologies according to the problem formulation in the paper or modify the code for their own use case.

+For COS561: We provide our example topologies in the /source/data/topologies folder.
+All topologies come from the Internet Topology Zoo.

-## 1. Environment config UPDATED TO WORK ON MAC
+## 1. Environment config updated to work on the cluster

 ### Step 0: download the git repo
 ```